infinum/eightshift-docs/website/docs/basics/blocks-wrapper.md

 ### wrapperAnchorId

 It is used if you want to use the section as a scroll to option.
-It is designed, so it is virtually moved up for the size of your fixed header.
+Initially, it is designed so the scroll is moved up by the size of your fixed header size.
 You can change this value according to your project needs.

 ### wrapperBackgroundColor